Nagendra1997/mesibo-documentation/MesiboScripting.md

 `Http()` The constructor initializes the Http class.
 It must be called before you perform any method calls.

 ### Properties
 To make an HTTP call you can set the following properties for an `Http` class object.
-Some properties like `Http.respType` and `Http.respCode` are set when you receive a response.

 `Http.url`
 Both http and https URL are supported.
 You can also pass authentication information in URL.
 For example, https://username:password@yourapiurl.com